Understanding Earned Value Management

 What is Earned Value Management?

-Earned Value (EV) is the measurement used to evaluate the performance of a project or program.
-It quantifies the ‘worth’ or value of the work completed to date.
-This value then enables project managers to make more accurate forecasts on the future of the project or program’s performance.
+Earned Value (EV) is the measurement project managers use to evaluate the performance of a project or program.
+It quantifies the ‘worth’, or value, of the work completed to date.
+This value enables project managers to make accurate forecasts of the project or program’s future performance.

-Earned Value Management (EVM) is thus the methodology that helps calculate and optimize for earned value.
-It involves the integration of schedule, costs, and scope collectively to paint a more holistic and accurate image of a project or program performance.
-With the help of several key concepts and calculations (which we go into further detail below), project managers can not only predict the future performance of their project more accurately but have the insight to adjust their plans accordingly.
+Earned Value Management (EVM) is thus the methodology that helps project managers calculate and optimise earned value.
+It involves the integration of schedule, costs, and scope to paint a holistic and accurate image of a project or program performance.
+With the help of several key concepts and calculations (which we talk about into detail below), project managers can not only predict the future performance of their project accurately, but have the insight to adjust their plans accordingly.

 History of Earned Value Management

-Earned Value Management emerged from the United States Air Force in 1967 to facilitate better controlling and planning of Air Force programs.
-It first came in the form of a policy dubbed the Cost/Schedule Control Systems Criteria that contained 32 criteria and 26 ‘specifications’ that needed to be met as a guideline for effective EVM.
-Only several new criteria have been added since its inception and it has remained relatively unchanged from its original form.
+Earned Value Management emerged from the United States Air Force in 1967 to better control and plan Air Force programs.
+It first came in the form of a policy dubbed the Cost/Schedule Control Systems Criteria.
+The original criteria contained 32 criteria and 26 ‘specifications’ which comprised the guidelines for effective EVM.
+Project managers have added some criterion to EVM since its inception; on the whole, however, EVM has remained relatively unchanged from its original state.

-Though emerging from the defence field, EVM has gained traction in the engineering and construction industry for its ability to facilitate effective coordination, planning and controlling of large-scale projects.
+EVM has gained traction in the engineering and construction industry because it can facilitate coordination, planning, and control of large-scale projects.
 However, as projects in all industries continue to grow in both size, complexity, and agility, the value of EVM will continue to grow beyond the confines of those industries.

 Objectives of Earned Value Management